jmaasch/reproducible-research/data_pkg_blog.md

 Finally, I committed my changes and saved the data package as a zip file.
 This zip file contains both the original CSV file and the metadata as a JSON data package file, neatly bundled together.

 <img width="771" alt="pkg_blog6" src="https://user-images.githubusercontent.com/50045763/99606549-f4ff1f80-29d7-11eb-88df-7e88f171b064.png">

+This semi-automated process keeps the jungle of data that I obtain, analyze, and produce as orderly and well-documented as possible.
+Not only does that keep *me* organized, but it also makes sharing my data frictionless, responsible, and easy.